teuk/mediabot_v3/docs/RELEASING.md

 `RELEASE_REHEARSAL=OK`.
 It neither changes the repository nor produces a stable release artifact.

+## MB725 Debian 13 candidate acceptance

+The dedicated `debian13.yml` workflow is the final technical installation and upgrade gate.
+It builds and verifies the exact non-publishable rehearsal archive for its commit, extracts it without Git metadata, and uses only that candidate tree for the fresh configuration, MariaDB, systemd and dependency paths.

+The same disposable job exports the real stable `3.3` schema from Git history, applies the current candidate's ordered migrations, restores a deterministic pre-upgrade dump byte for byte, and reapplies the upgrade to the same final state.
+Both the normal CI workflow and this Debian 13 workflow must be green on the accepted commit.
+This evidence does not change `VERSION`, create a tag or publish an artifact; those remain explicit release actions below.

 ## Supported release-path authorities

 | Boundary | Authoritative path |